Topics The 10th Japan-Taiwan Pharmaceutical Exchange Conference" was held

 NHIA shared the current status of the insurance system and drug pricing system in Taiwan.
 It is important to make the system more transparent and predictable, and to work with the public and private sectors to make the pharmaceutical market more attractive to attract investment and improve access to healthcare for patients.

 This year's conference marked the 10th anniversary of the exchange conference, which began in 2013.
-In the past 10 years, the GCP inspection system in Taiwan was reviewed in 2015, Japan was added to the simplified review system for new drugs in Taiwan in 2016, a position paper on a new drug review collaboration scheme between Japan and Taiwan was issued in 2019, and in 2022, a new regulatory system for regenerative medical products will be established in Taiwan based on the Japanese regulations for regenerative medical products, etc. In 2022, Taiwan will establish a regulatory system for regenerative medicine products based on Japan's regulations for regenerative medicine products, and harmonization and collaboration between the two authorities is steadily progressing.
+In the past 10 years, the GCP inspection system in Taiwan was reviewed in 2015, Japan was added to the simplified review system for new drugs in Taiwan in 2016, a position paper on a new drug review collaboration scheme between Japan and Taiwan was issued in 2019, and in 2022, a new regulatory system for regenerative medical products will be established in Taiwan based on the Japanese regulations for regenerative medical products, etc. In 2022, Taiwan will establish a regulatory system for regenerative medicine products based on Japan's regulations for regenerative medicine products, and harmonization and collaboration between the two authorities is progressing steadily.

 The restrictions imposed by COVID-19 have been gradually eased, and for the first time in three years since 2019, the meeting could be held in person, allowing for lively discussions.
-Regarding the efforts of both sides, it was introduced that measures are being taken flexibly and promptly, and it was felt that it is essential to continue to communicate continuously between the two authorities to deepen mutual understanding and trust.
+Regarding the efforts of both sides, it was introduced that measures are being taken flexibly and promptly, and I felt that it is essential to continue to communicate continuously between the two authorities to deepen mutual understanding and trust.

 The 2023 conference is scheduled to be held in Taiwan.
 I hope that the past 10 years will lead to the next 10 years, and that the public and private sectors will promote regulatory harmonization and cooperation regarding pharmaceuticals and medical devices in Japan and Taiwan, as well as a better understanding of each other's regulatory systems.